 How to Avoid Altitude Sickness

 There are some other ways you can reduce your chances of getting altitude sickness.
 Firstly, don’t rush when you’re hiking to the lake.
-This one’s hard for Dan and I as we love to speed hike, but this is really not advisable at high altitude.
 Walk slowly and take it easy.
 Secondly, eat light meals, don’t eat them too quickly and stay hydrated.
 Water is your best friend.
 I mean, water is always your best friend.
 Also, you may benefit from coca leaves, tea or sweets.
 This is what locals recommend.
 Finally, there are altitude sickness tablets (such as Diamox) available.
 But, if you acclimatise properly, you shouldn’t need these.

 Where to Stay in Huaraz

 Of course, if you’re exploring Laguna 513 and Hualcan Mountain from Huaraz, you’ll need a place to stay.
 We’ve handpicked the best budget, mid-range and luxury hostel and hotel options in Huaraz.

 NOTE: some travellers also find accommodation options in Carhuaz.
 Although it’s closer to the trailhead, I think it’s much easier to base yourself solely in Huaraz.